daniel1820815/netconf-example/README.md

 The XML payloads (configuration files) were created with the help of [Cisco YANG suite](https://developer.cisco.com/yangsuite/).

+The script including the XML payload was successfully tested in a Cisco Modeling Labs environment with two Cisco CAT8000V IOS-XE routers.

 ## Prerequisites

 - Two Cisco IOS-XE routers connected together on an interface